Mapping CO Ice in a Star-Forming Filament in the 3 kpc Arm with JWST: Results

-We use \ce{CO}/\ce{H2}$=2.5\times10^{-4}$ to measure the masses estimated using \ce{CO} isotopologues and \ce{CO} ice in Table \ref{tbl:mass}.
-A lower abundance, such as \ce{CO}/\ce{H2}$=1.6\times10^{-4}$, brings the masses derived from the \ce{CO} isotopologues more into line with the mass measured with the \ce{CO} X-factor, but a higher abundance, such as \ce{CO}/\ce{H2}$=5\times10^{-4}$, is what best fits the measured \ce{CO} ice column density shown in Figure \ref{fig:COice_Av}.
-If the \ce{CO} abundance is as high as it needs to be to fit the \ce{CO} ice column density measurements, then there is a substantial amount of \ce{CO} gas measured via isotopologues missing.
-While the \ce{CO} isotopologue lines could be underestimating the amount of mass present due to the lines being more optically thick than we assume, they are also likely affected by \ce{CO} freezeout, which is explored in the next section.
+We use CO/$\mathrm{H_2} =1.6\times10^{-4}$, brings the masses derived from the CO isotopologues more into line with the mass measured with the CO X-factor, but a higher abundance, such as CO/$\mathrm{H_2}$$=5\times10^{-4}$, is what best fits the measured CO ice column density shown in Figure \ref{fig:COice_Av}.
+If the CO abundance is as high as it needs to be to fit the CO ice column density measurements, then there is a substantial amount of CO gas measured via isotopologues missing.
+While the CO isotopologue lines could be underestimating the amount of mass present due to the lines being more optically thick than we assume, they are also likely affected by CO freeze-out, which is explored in the next section.